What to expect at a Workshop

-Weekly Wellness Workshops (once known as a Weight Watchers meeting), is just one aspect of WW that has undergone a refresh.
+Weekly WW Workshops (once known as a Weight Watchers meeting), is just one aspect of WW that has undergone a refresh.
 Once upon a time, members would visit a Weight Watchers centre or hall, weigh in on the scales, set a goal for the week ahead and then the Coach would run them through a discussion on various program-related topics.

 These days a WW Studio visit takes a more holistic form—one that inspires long term behavioural change among members, rather than focusing primarily on weight loss.